vincentleooo/wiui-website/README.md

 ## Setup

 1. Clone the repository.
 Make sure you have the latest version of Node.js installed.
-2. Run `yarn install` to install the package dependencies.
+2. Run `pnpm install` to install the package dependencies.
-3. Run `yarn dev` to start the `localhost` server.
+3. Run `pnpm run dev` to start the `localhost` server.

 ## Build status